Dogra–Tibetan war: Political environment

 In the early 1800s, the Kashmir Valley and the adjoining Jammu region were part of the Sikh Empire.
 But the Dogras of Jammu were virtually autonomous under the rule of Raja Gulab Singh, who was positioning himself to take control of Kashmir and all the surrounding areas after the passing of Sikh monarch Maharaja Ranjit Singh.
-In 1834, Gulab Singh sent his ablest general and Kishtwar governor, Zorawar Singh, to take control of all the territory between Jammu and the Tibet border.
+In 1834, Gulab Singh sent his ablest general and Kishtwar governor, Zorawar Singh, to take control of all the territory between Jammu and the Tibet border, leading to the conquest of Ladakh and Baltistan.
 By 1840, Ladakh and Baltistan were firmly under Dogra control, subject to the suzerainty of the Sikh Empire.

 The British East India Company was the predominant power in the Indian subcontinent at the time.
-It treaed the Sikh Empire as a valuable ally against the Afghans, but it also had designs for its own pashmina trade with Tibet.
+It treated the Sikh Empire as a valuable ally against the Afghans, but it also had designs for its own pashmina trade with Tibet.
 Zorawar Singh's conquest of Ladakh broke the Kashmiri–Ladakhi monopoly on Tibet trade, and the Tibetan pashmina wool started finding its way into British territory.
 To regain the monopoly, Gulab Singh and Zorawar Singh turned their eyes towards Tibet.

-From the early 18th century, Tibet had been under the suzerainty the Manchu-led Qing dynasty.
-A Qing Amban (Resident) was statioinend in Lhasa to report on the affairs of Tibet.
+From the early 18th century, Tibet had been under the protectorate of the Manchu-led Qing dynasty.
+A Qing Amban (imperial resident) was stationed in Lhasa to report on the affairs of Tibet.
+Nevertheless, Qing China was fighting the First Opium War (1839–1842) with the British Empire when the Dogra invasion of Tibet took place.